Jabberwockey/homepage-skriptorium/content/de/home/weltenwerker.md

 active = true  # Activate this widget? true/false
 weight = 1  # Order that this section will appear.

-title = "Trefft uns auf dem WeltenWerker Konvent"
+title = "Trefft uns auf dem WELTENwerker Konvent in Gießen"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 # hero_media = "almanach_14na.png"